0Calories/testbuds/README.md

 ### Customer feedback at a fraction of the cost

-Synthetic customers that **actually use your product** as a specific persona and tell you what they think, unfiltered.
+Synthetic customers that **actually use your product** and tell you what they think, unfiltered.

 <br>